Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 Create the same directory in your sysadmin account on your CentOS VM.
 This CentOS directory will be the base directory for this assignment.

-directory is the base directory for all
+This CentOS assignment11 directory is the base directory for all

 pathnames in this assignment.
 Store your files and answers in this

-CentOS base assignment11
+CentOS base assignment11 directory.

 Pay careful attention to whether you are working on the CLS or CentOS, and which account you are using!
 Watch the userid and hostname values in your

-prompt string!
+PS1prompt string!
 All answer files in this assignment get stored in the CentOS base directory, not on the CLS.

-mounted on its own file system with user and group
+You must have /home mounted on its own file system with user and group

 quotas enabled to do this section.
 You did that in a previous assignment: